 Some people replace the need for certainty in their emotional and spiritual lives with an aggressive stance in business and the market place.
-Others do the same by showing off in scholarship or athletics, in the mistaken belief that their mind's or body's prowess compensates for the lack of true emotional and spiritual confidence.
+Others do the same by showing off in scholarship or athletics, or in other forms of conquest, in the mistaken belief that their mind's or body's prowess compensates for the lack of true emotional and spiritual confidence.

 If your confidence is built on a false footing, when you stumble, you fall.
-What if new technology replaces the skill which has made you feel irreplaceable?
+What if new technology replaces the skill which has made you feel all-powerful and irreplaceable?
 What if the stock market takes a nose dive and the portfolio that gave you a false sense of security disappears overnight?
 What if you can't run or dance or play contact sports anymore to make yourself feel that your body is invincible?